 On the Day of Your Donation

-One of the “rookie mistakes” people can make prior to donating blood is to wear a tight long-sleeved shirt that is difficult to roll up!
-Be sure to wear loose-fitting, comfortable clothing to ensure that the technician can easily access your arm.
+One of the “rookie mistakes” made by new donors is wearing a tight, long-sleeved shirt that is difficult to roll up.
+Instead, wear a loose, comfortable shirt, so the technician can easily access your arm.

 Complete Your Paperwork

-You may need to undergo an examination of vitals.
-A medical assistant or technician may check your vitals such as blood pressure and heart rate to ensure you’re fit to donate blood.
+A medical assistant or technician may also need to check your blood pressure and heart rate to make sure you’re healthy enough to donate blood.

 Get Ready to Relax